Why Your Skincare Stops Working Each Season (And Exactly How to Fix It)

 Apply skincare to damp skin.

-Occlusives, honestly: Petroleum-based ones work best at stopping moisture loss.
+Occlusives, honestly: Petroleum-based ones are still the most effective ingredients we have for slowing water loss from the skin.
 When I need max barrier help, I’ll use Vanicream Moisturizing Ointment.
 It works.

 I don’t rely on Vanicream Moisturizing Ointment long-term.
-I try not to regularly use petroleum.
+I try not to use petroleum regularly.
 I’ve explained why here, and right now it’s also out of stock while the brand reformulates it, so it’s something I only reach for occasionally when I need maximum barrier support.

 Petrolatum-based occlusives are the only occlusive products currently rated SkinSafe 100 that actually slow moisture loss in dry air, but if you prefer to avoid petroleum long term, you can still use non-petroleum barrier balms, just note they aren’t currently SkinSafe 100, even if they’re gentle.